privacybydesign/pbdf-website/pages/en/irma-explanation.md

 * It is privacy-friendly because of *data minimization*.
 Only those attributes which are relevant and necessary for a transaction need to be disclosed.
-* It provides the user, at least with IRMA, real control and transparency about who is requesting to see which attributes.
+* It provides the user, at least with Yivi, real control and transparency about who is requesting to see which attributes.
 * It is flexible and can be used in many situations.
 * It prevents linking of different transactions, as long as